libfirm/cparser/README.md

 1. Introduction
 ---------------

 cparser is a recursive descent C99 parser written in C99.
-It contains lexer, parser, constructs an AST and does semantic analysis.
-It is currently used as a frontend to the libFirm intermediate representation, but can be used independently. cparser is able to bootstrap itself.
-It currently uses an external preprocessor.
+It contains preprocessor, lexer, parser, constructs an AST and does semantic analysis.
+It acts as a frontend to the libFirm intermediate representation, optimization and code generation.
+It comes with typical compiler driver logic for parsing the commandline to setup the environment and code generator and calling assemblers and linkers.
+This allows it to be a drop-in replacement for gcc or clang in many situations.

 2. Building and Installation
 ----------------------------